 A big part of being a parent is making sure your children feel loved, looked after and safe at all times.
 That’s why you’re considering life insurance.
 And maybe a will.
 And probably why you just took the time to read this post.
 Now that you know what a custodian is, how they work and how to select one, you can go ahead and relax.
 Just kidding, you have kids under the age of 18.
 You won’t be relaxing for at least another decade or two.

 Rachel Parisi is a freelance writer and attorney.
 She focuses her writing on insurance, financial services, and employee benefits.
 In her previous life, she served in the United States Air Force as a missile combat crew commander (think ‘Wargames’).
-Opinions expressed by the author are their own.
+Opinions expressed by the author are her own.